 ✓ Permittee is not authorized to land apply biosolids.
-Sludge/biosolids are stored in the lagoon/etc. The permittee must receive approval for any treatment, removal, and disposal of sludge or biosolids that is not identified in the facility description of the operating permit.
+Sludge/biosolids are removed by contract hauler and stored in the lagoon.
+The permittee must receive approval for any treatment, removal, and disposal of sludge or biosolids that is not identified in the facility description of the operating permit.